tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 OData is championed by Microsoft and used by Azure (the Microsoft cloud services).
 To learn more about OData, see the [http://www.odata.org/](http://www.odata.org/).

 {% comment %}

+- soap focuses on actions you can take in the api, but in rest you call a uri and then specify the http verb to specify the operation you want to perform on it. the resources are identified by the uris. the requests identify each resource.

+- multiple uri's can refer to the same resource. different URIs for different resources.
+- give an example of a REST resource

+- the representation is not the resource; it's a particular representation of the resource. the same resource can be represented in different ways (based on the parameters you pass, i think). representations can be in json, xml, csv, or other. html. it's a representation of a resource state that is transferred between a client and server. the response is the representation of the resource's state. this representation is transferred between client and server

+six constraints:

+uniform interface (uses URIs to point to resources, and HTTP methods to refer to the verbs) stateless cacheable client-server layered system code on demand

 OData
 - similar to rest but with a more specific format
 - atom message format